blackary/neat-starter/src/posts/26-jan-1-feb-2025-joshua-5-john-20-21.md

   - Old Testament
   - New Testament
 ---
-We consider Joshua and the Commander of the Lord's Army and John's final account of the life and ministry of Jesus
+We look back on Joshua and the Commander of the Lord's Army and look forward to John's final account of the life and ministry of Jesus

 ## Daily Notes